vuthuyduong/dnabarcoder/README.md

 2, Change the UNITE format to dnabarcoder's format by executing the following commands:

-<b>/path_to_dnabarcoder/aidscripts/filterClassificationFromSequenceHeaders.py -i UNITE_public_04.04.2024.fasta -prefix unite2024ITS </b>
+<b>dnabarcoder/aidscripts/filterClassificationFromSequenceHeaders.py -i UNITE_public_04.04.2024.fasta -prefix unite2024ITS </b>

 3, If you wish to work with only ITS1 and/or ITS2 regions, then extract them.
 I used [ITSx](https://microbiology.se/software/itsx/) to extract ITS1 and ITS2:

-/path_to_ITSx/ITSx -i unite2024ITS.fasta --saveregions{ITS,ITS1,ITS2}
+ITSx -i unite2024ITS.fasta --saveregions{ITS,ITS1,ITS2}

 4, Download the ready to use ITS ([unite2024ITS1.unique.cutoffs.best.json](https://github.com/vuthuyduong/dnabarcoder/blob/master/data/UNITE_2024_cutoffs/unite2024ITS1.unique.cutoffs.best.json)), ITS2 ([unite2024ITS2.unique.cutoffs.best.json](https://github.com/vuthuyduong/dnabarcoder/blob/master/data/UNITE_2024_cutoffs/unite2024ITS2.unique.cutoffs.best.json)), and ITS ([unite2024ITS.unique.cutoffs.best.json](https://github.com/vuthuyduong/dnabarcoder/blob/master/data/UNITE_2024_cutoffs/unite2024ITS.unique.cutoffs.best.json)) similarity cutoffs from the [UNITE_2024_cutoffs](https://github.com/vuthuyduong/dnabarcoder/tree/master/data/UNITE_2024_cutoffs) folder.

-5, Search for the best matches of the sequences from UNITE database:
+5, Search for the best matches of the sequences:

 For ITS:

-<b>/path_to_dnabarcoder/dnabarcoder.py search -i query.fasta -r unite2024ITS.fasta</b>
+<b>dnabarcoder/dnabarcoder.py search -i query.fasta -r unite2024ITS.fasta</b>

 The results are given in the file dnabarcoder/query.unite2024ITS_BLAST.bestmatch

-For ITS1 (ITS2):
+For ITS1 (ITS2) sequences, we set the alignmennt minimium length as 50 by adding <b>-ml 50</b> as follows:

-/path_to_dnabarcoder/dnabarcoder.py search -i query.fasta -r unite2024ITS1.unique.fasta <b>-ml 50</b>
+<b>dnabarcoder/dnabarcoder.py search -i query.fasta -r unite2024ITS1.unique.fasta <b>-ml 50</b>

 3, Assigning the sequences:

-For ITS sequences:
+For ITS:

-<b>/path_to_dnabarcoder/dnabarcoder.py classify -i dnabarcoder/query.unite2024ITS_BLAST.bestmatch -c unite2024ITS.unique.classification -cutoffs unite2024ITS.unique.cutoffs.best.json</b>
+<b>dnabarcoder/dnabarcoder.py classify -i dnabarcoder/query.unite2024ITS_BLAST.bestmatch -c unite2024ITS.unique.classification -cutoffs unite2024ITS.unique.cutoffs.best.json</b>

-For ITS1 (ITS2) sequences:
+For ITS1 (ITS2):

-/path_to_dnabarcoder/dnabarcoder.py classify -i dnabarcoder/query.unite2024ITS1_BLAST.bestmatch -c unite2024ITS1.unique.classification -cutoffs unite2024ITS1.unique.cutoffs.best.json
+<b>dnabarcoder/dnabarcoder.py classify -i dnabarcoder/query.unite2024ITS1_BLAST.bestmatch -c unite2024ITS1.unique.classification -cutoffs unite2024ITS1.unique.cutoffs.best.json</b>

 <b>How do we compute these cutoffs? </b>